After school nanny work for students

 - Food safety.

-Most of these courses are short online training, apart from Safeguarding Children which, as a top priority requirement, needs to be face2face or live online, depending what is available in your area.
+Most of these courses are short online training, part from the part 2 of the Paediatric First Aid, which has to be in-person for practical reasons.
 Training will provide you with essential skills and knowledge to help ‘cement’ your experience in childcare.
 It also helps to you to fulfil Ofsted’s criteria.

 All of our training is free.
 It is invaluable if you are new to working in the childcare sector or, if you left the sector some time ago and need a refresher.
 Students will also find it useful, especially if you are considering child related career in teaching, social work, play therapy or child psychology.